epsilon537/boxlambda/_drafts/will-it-fit.markdown

 For most of the cores, synthesis was just a matter of pointing Vivado to the core's source tree and hitting the *Run Synthesis* button.
 There were a few exceptions:

 - VERA did not include the video, sprite, or palette RAM into the RTL source tree.
 I manually added those numbers into the utilization report.
-- The Ibex CPU uses a build system called *FuseSoc*.
+- The Ibex CPU uses a build system called [FuseSoc](https://fusesoc.readthedocs.io/en/latest/).
 FuseSoc was easy to install and invoke.
 All the info was in the README for the Arty-A7 example build.
 - The Ibex CPU example build for the Arty A7 included 64KB of Block RAM.
 This RAM was part of the example, but not part of the CPU.
 I manually took that number out of the utilization report.
 - I modified the Ibex CPU example to include the (M)ultiplier and (B)it Manipulation extensions.
 Both are parameters, set in the top-level file: